I’ve never been in an accident before. I was hesitant about making a claim. Jefferies Solicitors sorted it all out and explained everything.

 Volkswagen is in the process of ‘fixing’ the 1.2 million affected vehicles.
 You will probably have been contacted by your manufacturer about this, however, there is no legal obligation for you to have the ‘fix’ if you don’t want to.
 According to VW, the affected models remain roadworthy and will not fail their MOTs because of the emissions issue.

 Regardless of whether or not your vehicle has been fixed, you will still have overpaid for it at the point of purchase.
 As a result, you are legally entitled to be compensated accordingly by joining the Group Litigation Order.

 Yes.
 The allegations that you were mis-sold the vehicle in the first place still stand.
 You may have suffered a loss by getting less for your vehicle when you sold it, than you would have done if it had not been for the emissions scandal.

 Unfortunately, we are only able to assist owners who purchased their vehicle in England or Wales.
 Separate Group Litigation Orders are taking place in Scotland and Northern Ireland.

 A series of Court hearings are taking place over the coming weeks.
-After these hearings, a deadline is likely to be set for the registration of all claims against VW.
+After these hearings, the court is likely to set a deadline for the registration of all claims against VW.

-To learn more about VW claims or to register your claim, please contact our dedicated team as soon as possible.
+To learn more about claims against VW or to register your claim, please contact our dedicated team as soon as possible.
 Call 0800 342 3206 or email firstname.lastname@example.org for a free, no-obligation discussion.